KShiMin/Nursery-Tic-Tac-Toe/README.md

 # Tic-Tac-Toe-Assignment
-This repository contains C files for a university assignment focues on implementing a Tic Tac Toe game.
+This repository contains C files for a university assignment focused on implementing a Tic Tac Toe game.
 The project includes various game modes, such as player vs. player and player vs. CPU

 ## Repository Structure
 ``` bash